-Pinnacle Treatment Centers is committed to all aspects of substance abuse treatment being conducted in a legal, ethical, moral and fiscally responsible manner and to that end will establish a Corporate Compliance Program and Officer (CCO) with the goal of seeking out and eliminating illegal, unethical, immoral, and wasteful practices throughout the organization.
+Pinnacle Treatment Centers is committed to all aspects of substance abuse treatment being conducted in a legal, ethical, moral, and fiscally responsible manner and to that end has established a Corporate Compliance Program and Officer (CCO) with the goal of seeking out and eliminating illegal, unethical, immoral, and wasteful practices throughout the organization.

-For any specific corporate compliance complaints regarding fraud, waste or abuse the CCO may be contacted by phone directly at the PTC Corporate office CCO contact line: 844-755-3399.
+For any specific corporate compliance complaints regarding fraud, waste or abuse the CCO may be contacted by phone directly at the PTC Corporate office CCO contact line: 844-755-3399 or Pinnacletreatmenthotline.com.